unm-historiography/2016-fall/docs/essays/introduction.md

 date: 2016-12-02 00:00:00
 ---

+<p class="author">Fred Gibbs</p>

 # An Introduction to Premodern Historiography

 ## A preliminary guide to continuities and ruptures

-<p class="author">Fred Gibbs</p>

 <p class="abstract">
+Despite the importance of historiography for modern enthusiasts of history, it often seems a intimidating subject with a high barrier to entry, mired in abstract theoretical, philosophical, and methodological jargon.
+The essays collected here take both a chronological and thematic approach to highlighting important developments, shifts, inflection points, continuities, and ruptures in the way people have conceived and produced historical interpretations of the western world.
 This website showcases the collaborative essays produced by an undergraduate historiography course at the University of New Mexico.
 </p>

 You should make your abstract look like this, too!
 Below is the snippet of code that will do that.
 It's not Markdown, but plain HTML.
 You can copy and paste this into your essay, and then paste in your actual abstract.
 Do not include references in your abstract.